 This solo woman traveling in India has again fallen in love with this magical land.
 When solo female travel in India, the tour guides take an important role.
 My tour guide is from Kerala and passionately showing me how beautiful his hometown is.
 The vast green meadow extends beyond the azure lakes and the last rays of the sun on the surrounding mountain tops create a fantasy-like vision.
-I am walking on the soft grass along with a group of local women.
+I am walking on the soft green carpet of grass along with a group of local women.
 They made me learn today how powerfully and happily women live in India.
 Not just that, they inspired me to write my experience as a solo woman traveler in India.

 One thing I can tell that India is not for all but for those who come here with an open mind and accept its wonderfully diverse culture.
 Traveling in India alone is safe for a female traveler if she learns and applies some basic rules during her trip to India.
 India is modern and very old, very advanced and backward, wet and very dry, cool and very hot, threatening but truly safe.
 So it needs hard research when a solo traveler, especially solo female travel in India.